cdegroot/uderzo_poncho/uderzo/README.md

 # Uderzo

-Uderzo is an idea at the moment, nothing more.
+Uderzo is mostly an idea at the moment, a work in progress.
 Maybe some code will follow.
 Needless to say, named after the Asterix creator, the half from the genius duo that made the images (if I ever write a Elixir-based wordprocessor, it'll be called Goscinny.
 Promise).